Shafiqul Islam (academic): Engineering Diplomacy

 After the fallout of the Pahalgam attack in May 2025, Islam's take on the conflict was published in The Guardian.
 He noted the marginalization of Kashmiri voices and argued that it was absolutely necessary to include them in peace dialogue.

 Climate and health

 Islam's research group has also looked at the apparently disconnected water problems of cholera and water conflict to provide synthesis of theory and practice of science for measurable societal outcomes.
 Islam in collaboration Rita Colwell provided an approach to develop a satellite-based cholera prediction model.
 Islam-Colwell team was awarded the 2016 Prince Sultan bin Abdul Aziz International Water Prize in Creativity at the UN Headquarter in New York by the UN Secretary General.
+In 2026, Islam chaired a panel hosted by Harvard's Mittal Institute called "From Thinking and Feeling to Doing in a Climate-Changed South Asia" during a conference surrounding the interdependence of human communities and the environment.